thewrightbrandon/kotlin_api_tool/README.md

 - Added a limit to how many results are returned to the user
 - Added coroutines to allow for asynchronicity when making requests
 - Manipulated the response data from the ISBN book search which was used in a subsequent request to fetch Author Details
+- Added AI component (Google Gemini) that will return book or author suggestions based on Book Title or Author search

 ### Pain Points